DeLanau/TQPR10_Toeplitz_Extraction/docs/article.md

 controller and entropy generator.
 While this article cements the viability of OQRNG using shot noise (despite the article not being confirmed as peer reviewed), the bespoke nature of the circuit board makes this experiment difficult to reproduce.
-As our thesis will use commercially and commercially available ADCs and microcontrollers, the only bespoke component is the shot noise generator itself.
+As our thesis will use commercially available ADCs and microcontrollers, the only bespoke component is the shot noise generator itself.
 Furthermore, the Topelitz-hashing is not run on the microcontroller itself in these experiments -- instead, the hashing of these raw bits is done on the receiving computer as this bespoke circuit board featured a relatively weak processor.

 \pagebreak